How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Generalizability of BioNER Models

-\paragraph{\normalfont{\textbf{Overall}}} Table \ref{tab:main_result} shows the performance of the baseline models.
-BioBERT outperforms other baseline models on {NCBI} based on overall performance.
-For the {CDR} corpus, PubMedBERT is the best performing model.
-BERT performs less than domain-specific PLMs, but far superior to dictionary-based models.
-DICT$_\text{syn}$ outperforms DICT$_\text{train}$ in recall due to its larger biomedical dictionary, but the precision scores decrease in general.
-Note that the performance on of DICT$_\text{syn}$ \textsc{Mem} is lower than that of DICT$_\text{train}$ as there exists annotation inconsistency between benchmarks and biomedical databases.
-We elaborate on this in Appendix \ref{appendix:annotation_inconsistency}.
+\Cref{tab:main_result} shows the performance of the baseline models. \biobert~outperforms other baseline models on \ncbi~based on overall performance.
+For the \cdr~corpus, \pubmedbert~is the best performing model.
+BERT performs less than domain-specific PLMs, but far superior to dictionary models. \dictsyn~outperforms \dicttrain~in recall due to its larger biomedical dictionary, but the precision scores decrease in general.
+Note that the performance of \dictsyn~on \mem~is lower than that of \dicttrain~as there exists annotation inconsistency between benchmarks and biomedical databases.
+We elaborate on this in the Appendix.

 Memorization can be easily obtained compared to the other two abilities.
-Although the dictionary-based models are the simplest types of BioNER models without learnable parameters, they work well on \textsc{Mem}.
+Although the dictionary models are the simplest types of BioNER models without learnable parameters, they work well on \mem.
 The degree of difficulty in recognizing synonyms and new concepts varies from data to data.
-The models' performances on \textsc{Syn} is lower than that on \textsc{Con} of {CDR}$_\text{dis}$, but vice-versa on {CDR}$_\text{chem}$.
+The models' performances on \syn~is lower than that on \con~of \cdrdis, but vice-versa on \cdrchem.

-The main advantages of the SOTA models over the dictionary-based models are their synonym generalization and concept generalization abilities.
-Dictionary-based models cannot identify unseen entity mentions, resulting in the poor performance on \textsc{Syn} and \textsc{Con}.
-On the other hand, the SOTA models can generalize to morphological variations and new biomedical concepts.